BTCElectrician/ohmni-frontend/README.md

 - Write meaningful commit messages
 - **Zero ESLint warnings** enforced in CI/CD

+### Quick Decisions

+- New API endpoint? → `app/api/` or `services/` for the client
+- New reusable UI? → `components/ui/`
+- Page-specific component? → `app/[page]/components/`
+- Business logic? → Backend API (never in frontend)
+- Auth logic? → `lib/auth/` or use existing hooks

+### Don't Do This

+- ❌ Direct database connections in frontend
+- ❌ Business logic in components
+- ❌ `any` types in TypeScript
+- ❌ Storing sensitive data in Zustand

 ### Key Dependencies

 - **Next.js 15.3.3** - React framework with App Router